-Whiplash is the most common injury sustained in a car accident.
+Whiplash injuries are the most common types of injury sustained in a car accident.
 The term whiplash refers to a neck injury that occurs when a person’s head is thrust forward and then suddenly snapped backward.
 This injury is typical of a rear-end collision, although it can happen in any type of car accident.
 And while many whiplash injuries are not severe and heal within weeks, some symptoms may persist and may result in more serious complications.
 Our Colorado Springs whiplash injury attorneys will provide you a FREE case consultation.
 And we won’t charge any fee until we are able to collect money for you.

 Symptoms of a Whiplash Injury